Tower of David: Herod's towers

-Herod, who wrestled the power away from the Hasmonean dynasty, added three massive towers to the fortifications in 37–34 BCE.
-He built these at the vulnerable northwest corner of the Western Hill, where the Citadel is now located.
+Herod, who wrested power from the Hasmonean dynasty, added three massive towers to the fortifications in 37–34 BCE.
+He built these at the vulnerable northwest corner of the Western Hill, where the citadel is now located.
 His purpose was not only to defend the city, but to safeguard his own royal palace located nearby on Mount Zion.
 Herod named the tallest of the towers, 44 m in height, Phasael, in memory of his brother who had committed suicide while in captivity.
 Another tower was called Mariamne, named for his second wife whom he had executed and buried in a cave to the west of the tower.
 He named the third tower Hippicus after one of his friends.
-Of the three towers, only the base of one of them survives until today—either the Phasael or, as argued by archaeologist Hillel Geva who excavated the Citadel, the Hippicus Tower.
-Of the original tower itself (now called the Tower of David), some sixteen courses of the Herodian stone ashlars are still rising from ground level (partially hidden by a much later built glacis), upon which were added smaller stones in a later period, which added back significantly to the height of the remaining stump of the Herodian tower.
+Of the three towers, only the base of one of them survives today—either the Phasael or, as argued by archaeologist Hillel Geva who excavated the citadel, the Hippicus Tower.
+Of the original tower itself (now called the Tower of David), some 16 courses of the Herodian stone ashlars still rise from ground level (partially hidden by a much later built glacis), upon which were added smaller stones in a later period, that added back significantly to the height of the remaining stump of the Herodian tower.

 During the Jewish war with Rome, Simon bar Giora made the tower his place of residence.
 Following the destruction of Jerusalem by the Romans in 70 CE, the three towers were preserved as a testimony of the might of the fortifications overcome by the Roman legions, and the site served as barracks for the Roman troops.